Connected to the Medicine of Tomorrow

 "The field of medicine is extremely advanced in Israel, both medically and technologically, partly due to the advanced computer systems in Israeli healthcare.
 Israel's medical indices are all substantially better than those in the US for example – from expenditure per capita to waiting periods, birth and fatality rates."

 "In Israel, once I show that I provide better healthcare than that which already exists – I'm in.
 And I save costs.
-The Israeli health system is typified by its openness to startups and new technology.
+The Israeli health system is typically very open to startups and new technology.
 In the United States on the other hand, when I turn to a medical organization, regardless of its size, the first thing it thinks of is how to receive money from the insurance companies and so approaching the market and presenting value to the health organizations require completely different strategies."

-"Both marketing and work processes take a long time in the healthcare field, so a lot of patience is needed in order to keep going during the development stage before the first revenues are generated.
-We have been in existence for 3.5 years and have been supported by the Innovation Authority from the outset.
+"Both marketing and work processes take a long time in the healthcare field, so a lot of patience and funding are needed in order to keep going during the development stage before the first revenues are generated. were established 3.5 ago years and have been supported by the Innovation Authority from the outset.
 They helped us keep our head above water during the critical period.
 Today, we already have sales of about half a million dollars, but we wouldn’t have succeeded in reaching this stage without the Innovation Authority's assistance."